-Starting In June Work to Define Impacts to Groundwater Will Begin
+Work to Define Impacts to Groundwater Ongoing

-In June, Owens Corning will continue working to further delineate - or define - both the horizontal and vertical extent of impacts to groundwater related to the Owens Corning site, in accordance with NJDEP guidance.
+In June, Owens Corning continued working to further delineate - or define - both the horizontal and vertical extent of impacts to groundwater related to the Owens Corning site, in accordance with NJDEP guidance.
 This is a necessary first step before we can design a remediation approach to address both on-site and off-site conditions contributing to groundwater impacts.

-We plan to collect groundwater samples from depths between 30 and 125 feet below ground surface at multiple locations throughout Berlin Borough, Berlin Township and Waterford Township.
+We are in the process of collecting groundwater samples from depths between 30 and 125 feet below ground surface at multiple locations throughout Berlin Borough and Waterford Township.
 The locations are based on our knowledge of area groundwater conditions and the impacts we have identified to date.
 It is important to know, we selected many of the locations to identify the "edges" of the plume.
 Therefore, if you see us collecting samples it does not mean the groundwater is affected at that location.
 A majority of the locations are on commercial property and within Camden County or municipal rights-of-way.